Evaluating Distributed Execution of Workloads: Architectures

 \section{Architectures}

-We analyze the architecture of AIMES and Swift, and we use the notion of execution strategy to show how they support distributed execution of workloads.

 An execution strategy is the sequence of decisions that have to be made to execute a workload on resources.
-Each decision is a process of selection among alternative choices.
-Choices can be actions, entities, or attributes depending on the characteristics of the selection process, workload, and resources.
+Each decision selects among alternative choices: actions, entities, or attributes, depending on the selection process, workload, and resources.
 A sequence of choices is a realization of an execution strategy.

-Each decision of an execution strategy is based on evaluating how alternative choices satisfy one or more metrics, which in turn is based on a model of how each choice relates to a metric.
-For example, for the metric `time-to-completion ($TTC$) of a workload', the decision of how many and which resources to use relies on a model of each resource's compute performance.
+Each decision of an execution strategy is based on evaluating how alternative choices satisfy one or more metrics, which in turn are based on models of how choices relate to metrics.
+These metrics may relate to properties of the workload (e.g., duration, size, degree of concurrency), or properties of resources (e.g., hardware type, location), or they might be federation and economic models (e.g., Grid, Clouds, energy consumption, cost of resources, allocation).

+For example, for the `time-to-completion ($TTC$) of a workload' metric, deciding how many and which resources to use relies on models of each resource's compute performance.
 Decisions are made by users (e.g., via configuration files), programmers (e.g., via how the application is written), or algorithms (e.g., via runtime decisions).

-Qualitatively, we compare AIMES and Swift by looking at the decisions of their execution strategies to see differences in capabilities and their implementations.
-Quantitatively, we compare execution strategies against how closely the $TTC$ of executed workloads approximates their ideal $TTC$.
+We compare AIMES and Swift qualitatively by looking at the decisions of their execution strategies to see differences in capabilities and their implementations.
+Quantitatively, we compare execution strategies against how closely the \(TTC\) of executed workloads approximates their ideal \(TTC\).